 23% is good for 3rd spot on the above peer group.

 SGA & SBC Trend Analysis

-NOTE: I moved impairment of the Moncton campus to Other Expenses to maintain consistency amongst peers.
+NOTE: I moved impairment of PPE to Other Expenses to maintain consistency amongst peers.

 SGA & SBC Peer Comparison